MySQL

 rds.access-key-secret

-The AccessKey secret for the ApsaraDB RDS for MySQL account.
+The AccessKey secret of the Alibaba Cloud ApsaraDB RDS for MySQL account.

 STRING

-How do I view my AccessKey ID and AccessKey secret?
+For more information, see How do I view the AccessKey ID and AccessKey secret?

 Important